Ethosuximide is an anticonvulsant succinimide, chemically designated as alpha-ethyl-alpha-methyl-succinimide, with the following structural formula:

 Suicidal thoughts or actions can be caused by things other than medicines.
 If you have suicidal thoughts or actions, your healthcare provider may check for other causes.

 Ethosuximide is a prescription medicine used to treat absence (petit mal) seizures.

-Who should not take Ethosuximide capsules?
+Who should not take Ethosuximide?

 What should I tell my healthcare provider before taking Ethosuximide?

 Before you take Ethosuximide, tell your healthcare provider if you:

 - have or had liver problems

 - have or have had depression, mood problems or suicidal thoughts or behavior

 - are pregnant or plan to become pregnant.
 It is not known if Ethosuximide can harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant while taking Ethosuximide.
 You and your healthcare provider should decide if you should take Ethosuximide while you are pregnant.

 - If you become pregnant while taking Ethosuximide, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.
 You can enroll in this registry by calling 1-888-233-2334.